PierreMishra/Watershed-Stream-Delineation-Tool/README.md

 1. `script` - This folder contains the Python script that made this tool possible.
 It also contains symbology layers for the output feature layers.

 2. `data` - This folder contains 2 sub folders `test_1` and `test_2`.
-The folder `test_1` contains a raster and a shapefile that can be used to test run this tool for a single DEM and outlet.
-The folder `test_2` contains 4 rasters and a shapefile with 3 outlet points that can be used to test run and see how this tool handles multiple DEMs and outlets.
+The folder `test_1` contains a raster and a shapefile that can be used to test-run this tool for a single DEM and outlet.
+The folder `test_2` contains 4 rasters and a shapefile with 3 outlet points that can be used to test-run and see how this tool handles multiple DEMs and outlets.

 3. `scratch` - This is the deafult workspace set in the Python script for the ArcGIS Pro environment.
 This folder stores the 3 output feautre layers.

-4. `doc` - This folder contains the thumbnail and paramter screenshots and the metadata that can be seen by hovering over question and 'i' symbols in ArcGIS Pro.
+4. `doc` - This folder contains the thumbnail, paramter screenshots and the metadata that can be seen by hovering over question and 'i' symbols in ArcGIS Pro.
 The metadata is mostly taken from this README file but arranged in a format suitable for displaying metadata in ArcGIS Pro.

 # How to configure ArcGIS pro to run the tool?

 This section is for users who are only interested in using the .py script in their projects rather than downloading the entire workspace.

-* First create a parent directory and create 4 sub folders, same as mentioned in the folder organization section above.
+* First create a parent directory and create 4 sub folders, same as mentioned in the `How are folders organized?` section above.

 * Copy paste the `DeineationTool.py` python script into the `script` folder.